-- (1) the name and address of the City agency administering the in rem foreclosure action; - (2) a description of the property as it appears in City land records; - (3) the tax identification number of the property; - (4) a statement that taxes for the property are delinquent at the time of filing; - (5) the amount of taxes that are delinquent for the property at the time of filing; - (6) the names and last known addresses of all interested parties to the property and, if applicable, a statement that the address of a particular interested party to the property is unknown; - (7) a statement that the property is a nuisance property; - (8) a copy of any notices or citations issued by the Department relevant to the property's designation as a nuisance property; - (9) a request that the Circuit Court not schedule a hearing on the complaint until 30 days after the date that the complaint has been filed; and - (10) a request that the Circuit Court enter a judgment that: - (i) forecloses the existing interests of all interested parties to the property; and - (ii) orders ownership of the property to be transferred to the City.
+- (1) a description of the property as it appears in City land records; - (2) the tax identification number of the property; - (3) a statement that taxes for the property are delinquent at the time of filing; - (4) the amount of taxes that are delinquent for the property at the time of filing; - (5) the names and last known addresses of all interested parties to the property and, if applicable, a statement that the address of a particular interested party to the property is unknown; - (6) a statement that the property is either: - (i) a vacant lot; or - (ii) an improved property cited by the Department as vacant and unsafe or unfit for habitation or another authorized use;

-(d) Amendment.
+- (7) if the [Department] agency states that the property is an improved property cited by the Department as vacant and unsafe or unfit for habitation or another authorized use, a copy of any relevant notices or citations issued by the Department; - (8) a request that the Circuit Court not schedule a hearing on the complaint until 30 days after the date that the complaint has been filed; and - (9) a request that the Circuit Court enter a judgment that forecloses the existing interests of all interested parties to the property and orders ownership of the property to transferred to the City. - (d) Amendment.